nutanix/helm/charts/ndb-operator/README.md

 ```
 ## Using the Operator

-1. Create the secrets that are to be used by the custom resource:
+1. Create the secrets that are to be used by the custom resource(s):
 ```yaml
 apiVersion: v1
 kind: Secret